nptscot/nptscot.github.io/manual/index.md

 ![Layer Controls](/images/layer_controls.png)

-These layer controls determine the information is shown on the map as described in the sections below.
+These layer controls determine the information shown on the map as described in the sections below.

 The NPT provides different basemaps.
 The example below shows the basemap selection options with the satellite basemap with 3D terrain enabled.
 You can hide the basemap selection option by clicking the change basemap button again.